arungudelli/angularjswiki/content/en/fontawesome/fa-bus-alt.md

-## Change Bus Alt icon size
+## Change fa-bus-alt icon size
-To increase Bus Alt font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-bus-alt.
+To increase fa-bus-alt font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-bus-alt.

 Increase in icon size will be relative to their parent container.